-Alongside the Local Government Finance Settlement for 2014-15, the then Minister of State for Schools announced capital funding to provide for the increasing numbers of school-aged children to enable authorities to make sure that there are enough school places for every child who needs one.
+Alongside the Local Government Finance Settlement for 2014-15, the then-Minister of State for Schools announced capital funding to provide for the increasing numbers of school-aged children to enable authorities to make sure that there are enough school places for every child who needs one.
 He also announced that longer-term capital allocations would be made in order to aid planning for school places.
-Unfortunately, the new methodology used to distribute funding for additional school places did not initially reflect this commitment as although Cambridgeshire's provisional allocation for 2014-15 was as anticipated, the allocation of £4.4m across the period 2015-16 to 2016-17 was £32m less than the Council had estimated to receive for those years according to our need.
-Almost all of this loss relates to funding for demographic pressures and new communities, i.e., infrastructure that we have a statutory responsibility to provide, and therefore we have limited flexibility in reducing costs for these schemes.
+Unfortunately, the new methodology used to distribute funding for additional school places did not initially reflect this commitment as although Cambridgeshire's provisional allocation for 2014-15 was as anticipated, the initial allocation of £4.4m across the period 2015-16 to 2016-17 was £32m less than the Council had estimated to receive for those years according to our need.
+Almost all of this loss related to funding for demographic pressures and new communities, i.e., infrastructure that we have a statutory responsibility to provide, and therefore we had limited flexibility in reducing costs for these schemes.

 Given the growth the County is facing, it was difficult to understand these allocations and as such, the Council has continued to lobby the Department for Education (DfE) for a fairer funding settlement that is more closely in line with the DfE's commitment to enable the Council to provide all of the new places required in the County.
-The DfE did acknowledge one error in their calculations which resulted in the Council receiving an additional £3m on top of the original allocation for these years.

-In addition to lobbying the DfE, the Council has also sought in the meantime to maximise its Basic Need funding going forward by establishing how the new funding allocation model works and seeking to provide data to the DfE in such a way as to maximise our allocation.
-This resulted in a significantly improved allocation of £32.4m for 2017-18 and £25.0m for 2018-19.
+In addition to lobbying the DfE, the Council has also sought in the meantime to maximise its Basic Need funding going forward by establishing how the new funding allocation model works and providing data to the DfE in such a way as to maximise our allocation.
+The new allocations are £25.0m for 2018-19 and £6.9m for 2019-20.
 This goes some way to reduce the Council's shortfall, but still does not come close to covering the costs of all of the Council's Basic Need schemes.

-The DfE have also recently revised the methodology used to distribute condition allocations, in order to target areas of highest condition need.
-A floor protection has been put in place to ensure no authority receives more than a 20% cut in the level of funding until 2018.
-The £1.2m reduction in allocation for Cambridgeshire for 2015-16 has hit this floor; therefore from 2018 it is expected that the Council's funding from this area will reduce even further.
+The DfE also revised the methodology used to distribute condition allocations in 2015/16, in order to target areas of highest condition need.
+A floor protection was put in place to ensure no authority received more than a 20% cut in the level of funding until 2018.
+The £1.2m reduction in allocation for Cambridgeshire for 2015-16 hit this floor; therefore from 2018 it is anticipated that the

+Council's funding from this area will reduce further, although confirmation of this will not be received until March 2018.

-The National Infrastructure Delivery Plan commits to investment of £23bn over 2016 to 2021 to deliver 500 new free schools, over 600,000 additional school places, rebuild and refurbish over 500 schools and address essential maintenance needs.
+The National Infrastructure Delivery Plan commits to investment of £23bn over the period 2016 to 2021 to deliver 500 new free schools, over 600,000 additional school places, rebuild and refurbish over 500 schools and address essential maintenance needs.
 However it is not clear whether this will increase future allocations for Cambridgeshire, and if so whether it will be sufficient to fully fund demographic need.